ceth-x86/words/README.md

 The application also provides a REST API with the following endpoints:

-### Basic Endpoints
+### Word Endpoints

-- `GET /api/words` - Get all words
+- `GET /api/words` - Get all words with meanings and examples
-- `GET /api/words/:word` - Get a specific word
+- `GET /api/words/:word` - Get a specific word with meanings and examples
 - `GET /api/search?term=...` - Search for words
-- `POST /api/words` - Add a new word
+- `POST /api/words` - Add a new word with a meaning

+### Meaning Endpoints

+- `POST /api/words/:word/meanings` - Add a new meaning to a word
-- `PUT /api/words/:word` - Update a word
+- `PUT /api/meanings/:id` - Update a specific meaning
+- `DELETE /api/meanings/:id` - Delete a specific meaning

+### Example Endpoints

+- `POST /api/meanings/:id/examples` - Add an example to a meaning
+- `DELETE /api/examples/:id` - Delete a specific example

+### Word Management

-- `DELETE /api/words/:word` - Delete a word
+- `DELETE /api/words/:word` - Delete a word and all its meanings

 ### Database Management